-*This information was adapted from the National Institute of Mental Health.
-Click this link for more information.*
+*More information can be found on the National Institute of Mental Health.
+Click this link to learn more.*